-A relatively new amendment to the Party Financing Law was passed on March 2017.
-This amendment, also known as the V15 bill, aimed at limiting the activities of various non-party bodies seeking to influence the outcome of elections in Israel.
+In 2018, an amendment to the party financing law was passed, limiting the funding that joint parties receive from the state budget.
+According to the law, joint lists of three or four parties would be given the funding of only two parties.
+As the only faction with more than two parties is the Joint Arab party, it was argued that the law was directly intended to break up the Joint Arab party.
+A year before, another amendment of the party financing law, known as the V15 bill, aimed at limiting the activities of various non-party-political bodies that seek to influence the outcome of elections in Israel.
 It requires these bodies to report their funding sources to the State Comptroller.
-The amendment was named "V15 bill" after V15, an entity funded by organizations from the United States and Europe that contributed funds during the 2015 election campaign against the Likud party and Prime Minister Netanyahu.
+The amendment was named "V15 bill" after V15, an organization that was funded by organizations from the United States and Europe, and which funded efforts during the 2015 election campaign against the Likud Party and Prime Minister Netanyahu.